 Who’s the CSE Pro-9 for

-The Pro-9 is a Shaper’s Union creation, a collaboration between NSP and world class shapers like Carl Schaper.
-Established to bring a new energy and high-performance to the surf line-up, Shapers Union is NSP’s way to showcase the incredible skill and talent of some of the most accomplished shapers in the world.
+The Pro-9 is a Shaper’s Union creation, a collaboration between NSP and world-class shapers like Carl Schaper.
+Established to bring new energy and high-performance to the surf line-up, Shapers Union is NSP’s way to showcase the incredible skill and talent of some of the most accomplished shapers in the world.

 Residing on the island of Oahu, Carl Schaper operates from the legendary Sugar Mill, creating longboard shapes, guns and mini mals for surfing royalty from Hawaii and beyond.
-His knowledge on shaping and construction are an essential part of the Shaper’s Union DNA.
+His knowledge of shaping and construction is an essential part of the Shaper’s Union DNA.

 CSE Pro-9 construction diagram

-Built with custom surf epoxy lay-up with a clear UV-stable resin and satin rub finish and combined with a CNC-cut EPS core, laminated with full 6+4oz deck and 6oz bottom, a 4oz patch, a 6mm wood stringer, bottom carbon stringer and carbon-reinforced tail, giving you a durable longboard with great flex and performance, that feels light and responsive.
+Built with custom surf epoxy lay-up with a clear UV-stable resin and satin rub finish and combined with a CNC-cut EPS core, laminated with a full 220g biaxial 4oz deck and 6oz bottom, 4oz patches around the finboxes, a 6mm wood stringer, bottom carbon stringer and carbon-reinforced tail, giving you a durable longboard with great flex and performance, that feels light and responsive.

 “Got that board under my feet finally today.
 A couple of things…